neurodroid/stimfit/doc/sphinx/stf_reference/stf.rst

 .. function:: align_selected(alignment, active=False)

     Aligns the selected traces to the index that is returned by the alignment function, and then creates a new window showing the aligned traces.
+This function requires to select the traces of interest and the presence of a second (i.e reference) channel.

         **Arguments:**